Mila-Koi/JS_SnakeGame/README.txt

-Authors: Nicolas Capra, David Ayres, Tanner Jones
+Authors: Nicolas Capra, Mila Evans, Tanner Jones

 Why we deserve 100/100: Our project meets all of the desired criteria, giving the player a couple twists throughout the game.
 This includes speeding up at certain points
                         throughout the game as well as a feature that doesn't allow the player to turn back right next to the snakes tail without possibly dying if they